 No matter which one you choose, the scenery is spectacular!

-A reminder that there are two national parks in the area of Great Falls – Great Falls Park on the Virginia Side and the Chesapeake and Ohio Canal National Historic Park on the Maryland side.
+A reminder that there are two national parks in the area of Great Falls – Great Falls Park on the Virginia side in Fairfax County, and the Chesapeake and Ohio Canal National Historic Park on the Maryland side.

 You can find directions to Great Falls on MapQuest.